ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontroller/avh_ppocr/overview.md

 ---

 # Introduction
 As one of the key applications in the field of Computer Vision (CV), Optical Character Recognition (OCR) aims at recognizing the text content of a fixed image area.
 OCR has been widely used in many industry scenarios such as card ticket information extraction and review, manufacturing product traceability, and electronic government medical document processing.
-Text recognition is a sub-task of OCR and it’s the next step after text detection in OCR’s two-stage algorithm, which can convert image information into text information.
+Text recognition is a sub-task of OCR and it's the next step after text detection in OCR's two-stage algorithm, which can convert image information into text information.

 ![Example of English text recognition #center](./Figure1.png "Figure 1.
 Example of English text recognition (Image source: https://iapr.org/archives/icdar2015/index.html)")